RasaHQ/financial-demo/data/nlu/nlu.md

 - i want to talk to a human
 - transfer to a human
 - Please give me to a human
+- agent
+- I want to speak an agent

 ## synonym:credit
 - credit card